nmoinvaz/urlspacemod/README.md

 URL Space Rewriter

-This is an ISAPI filter that rewrites space characters from + to %20.
+This is an ISAPI http filter that rewrites space characters from + to %20.